Simple, Natural Trick to Eliminate Drain and Pipe Odor

-One of the most common problems in the home can be bad smells coming from your kitchen or bathroom drains and pipes.
+https://steptohealth.com/learn-right-way-drink-water-improve-health/One of the most common problems in the home can be drain and pipe odor coming from your kitchen or bathroom.

 No matter how much you use your sinks on a daily basis, moldy, smelly pipes can arise at any time, especially when the weather is hot or very rainy.

-Using air fresheners or sprays is one way to hide drain and pipe odor quickly, but it’s not a long term fix and the odor returns soon enough.
+Using air fresheners or sprays is one way to hide drain and pipe odor quickly.
+However, it’s not a long-term fix, and the odor returns soon enough.

-There are plenty of types of chemical products available today that you can pour down your drains to unclog them and stop unwanted odor.
+There are plenty of types of chemical products available today that you can pour down your drains.
+They’re designed to both unclog them and stop unwanted drain and pipe odor.

 The problem is that chemical products can be very aggressive and harmful to both your health and the environment.

-Fortunately there are some home remedies that use natural and inexpensive ingredients to help you achieve similar results.
+Fortunately there are some home remedies that use natural and inexpensive ingredients to achieve similar results.

-Today we want to share an easy trick you can keep on hand to say goodbye to those terrible smells.
+Today we want to share an easy trick you can use to say goodbye to those terrible smells.
 You’ve got to try it!

 Why do pipes start to smell?

-Before we go into the details of how to make a homemade cleaner to eliminate bad drain and pipe odor, you should learn more about why these smells occur and how you can avoid them in the future.
+Before we get into making a homemade cleaner to eliminate bad drain and pipe odor, you should learn more about why these smells occur.
+With that knowledge, you’ll know how to avoid them in the future.

-Most of the time a strong smell coming from your sink is caused by a few daily habits you might not even recognize.
+Most of the time, strong smells coming from your sink is caused by a few daily habits you might not even recognize.

-While this is difficult to avoid, if you choose high quality soaps and detergent products you can minimize the chance of it occurring.
+While this is difficult to avoid, if you choose high quality soaps and detergents, you can minimize the chance.

 There are sections of your piping where water can stagnate, creating a breeding ground for bacteria and mold.

-While it’s almost impossible to prevent this from happening, one thing you can do is clean your drains and pipes on a regular basis to keep bacteria from spreading.
+It’s almost impossible to prevent this entirely, but one thing you can do is clean your drains and pipes on a regular basis to keep bacteria from spreading.

 Some older pipes not only damage more easily – they are the best breeding grounds for the growth of yeast and bacteria.